21-Red-code/Chat-App/README.md

 ## Description

-A simple chat app for mobile devices which provide a chat interface for user.
+A simple chat app for mobile devices which provide a chat interface for user built with react native.

 ## Key Features

+The app provides users with : - the ability to choose personal background color from four different colors - the ability to share images, pictures and location data

 ## Tools

+- Node.js
+- React Native
+- Expo
+- Google Firebase
+- Gifted chat

 ## Installation